kairosart/Wreath/AV EVASION/Compiling Netcat & Reverse Shell!.md

 With a copy of netcat available, we now need to get it up to the target.

+#Attacking_Machine
-Start a Python webserver on your #Attacking_Machine (as demonstrated numerous times previously):
+Start a Python webserver  (as demonstrated numerous times previously):
 `sudo python3 -m http.server 80   `

 Despite it often being much harder to upload binaries to Windows than it is to upload to Linux, we do have a few options here.